 - 1. There is need for ZEC and stakeholders including CSOs to implement extensive voter education programmes; - 2.
 Voters inspection exercises must be supported by voter education for registered voters to appreciate the importance of such exercises; - 3.
 The establishment of mechanisms to eliminate political violence and intimidation is crucial to create a conducive political environment where voters are able to exercise their right to vote without fear, intimidation or violence; - 4.
-The government and ZEC must ensure that key electoral processes such as voter education are adequately funded to avoid disenfranchising voters on polling day who are turned away for bringing wrong identification documents or redirected for turning
+The government and ZEC must ensure that key electoral processes such as voter education are adequately funded to avoid disenfranchising voters on polling day who are turned away for bringing wrong identification documents or redirected for turning up at wrong polling stations amongst other reasons that could have been avoided by adequate voter education;

-- up at wrong polling stations amongst other reasons that could have been avoided by adequate voter education; - 5.
-ZEC and the Zimbabwe Human Rights Commission need to carry out investigations into reports and allegations of vote buying and intimidation and fully enforce the penalties stipulated in the Political Parties' Code of Conduct; - ZESN reiterates calls for ZEC to avail gender and age disaggregated data that is collected during elections to enable stakeholders to design programmes that target specific age and sex groups.
+- 5. ZEC and the Zimbabwe Human Rights Commission need to carry out investigations into reports and allegations of vote buying and intimidation and fully enforce the penalties stipulated in the Political Parties' Code of Conduct; - 6.
+ZESN reiterates calls for ZEC to avail gender and age disaggregated data that is collected during elections to enable stakeholders to design programmes that target specific age and sex groups.
+Efforts must be made to collect data of special needs groups such as persons living with disabilities.